Linux

 curl

-A command-line tool for transferring data using various protocols.
-Curl is often used for HTTP communication, installing programs, or downloading files.
+Command-line tool for transferring data over various protocols.
+Often used for HTTP requests or downloads.

 wget

-A program for downloading files from the internet.
-Example of downloading the latest WordPress release:
+Downloads files from the internet.
+Example: download the latest WordPress release

 wget https://wordpress.org/latest.zip